AAMUC.org HOME | CONTACT

 All officers of A.A.M.U.C. are volunteers.
 So, they basically do their jobs out of the kindness of their heart and love for history - asking nothing in return.
 And, in some occasions, even help contribute financially to the cause.

-A.A.M.U.C. currently has five main officers: Editor, Adjutant, Quartermaster (QM), Judge Advocate General (JAG), and Webmaster.
+A.A.M.U.C. currently has six main and one temporary officer: Editor, President (Temporary), Adjutant, Quartermaster (QM), Judge Advocate General (JAG), Archivist and Awards Manager, and Webmaster.
 Each performs a vital task so that A.A.M.U.C. continues to run smoothly now and in the future.

 To find out more about each officer's role and the current officer in that position, just scroll down the page.